decorator-factory/pyright-playground/README.md

+# 💀 Deprecation notice

+There is now an official Pyright Playground: https://pyright-play.net/

+Use that instead!

 # Pyright playground

 Small website that lets you play around with [`pyright`](https://github.com/microsoft/pyright) -- a type checker for Python -- online.